emarketed/qhacks-website/README.md

-# Repo for QHacks Landing Page
+# Repo for QHacks Landing Page.
+2017